What it is

 USBDLM runs as service under Windows XP, Vista, Windows 7/8/10 and all their Server Editions.

-Unzip the distribution (USBDLM.ZIP) file to "C:\Program Files" (an USBDLM folder is included).
+Unzip the distribution file (USBDLM.ZIP) file to "C:\Program Files" (a USBDLM folder is included).

 Then execute the _edit-ini.cmd which creates or opens the configuration file, the USBDLM.INI.
 Make some setting now or later, e.g. by entering default drive letters for USB drives in section [DriveLetters].

 Then register USBDLM as Windows service and start it by executing the